nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    *Figure 20b: New suggested time for assignment labelled*
 <br>

 **Q**: I double-clicked the productivenus.jar file but the app is not starting.
-What should I do?
+What should I do?<br>
 **A**: <br>
 *For Windows Users:*
 1. Open the folder where you have downloaded and saved the productivenus.jar file.